ereli-sevenai/RTFD/README.md

 *   **Documentation Content Fetching:** Retrieve actual documentation content (README and key sections) from PyPI, npm, and GitHub rather than just URLs.
 *   **Smart Section Extraction:** Automatically prioritizes and extracts relevant sections such as "Installation", "Usage", and "API Reference" to reduce noise.
 *   **Format Conversion:** Automatically converts reStructuredText and HTML to Markdown for consistent formatting and easier consumption by LLMs.
-*   **Multi-Source Search:** Aggregates results from PyPI, npm, crates.io, GoDocs, Zig docs, DockerHub, and GitHub.
+*   **Multi-Source Search:** Aggregates results from PyPI, npm, crates.io, GoDocs, Zig docs, DockerHub, GitHub, and GCP.
 *   **Pluggable Architecture:** Easily add new documentation providers by creating a single provider module.
 *   **Error Resilience:** Failures in one provider do not crash the server; the system is designed to degrade gracefully.